cagix/jwalker/README.md

 List<Edge<Cell>> path = aStar.run(start);
 ```

-Optioally, you can provide a callback that will be called on each explored node when it is visited.
+Optionally, you can provide a callback that will be called on each explored node when it is visited.

 ```java
 Visit<Cell> visit = Visits.dijkstra(grid, target);